When people tell us they’re too intimidated to make dessert, we immediately send along this Chocolate Covered Prune And Almond Clusters Recipe.

 Yes, it is as simple as stirring together toasted almonds, prunes, and chocolate then dropping them by the spoonful into clusters.
 So, if you remember how to make those dribble sandcastles from hanging at the beach as a kid, you can make this recipe.
 Oh, and did we mention they’re topped with a sprinkle of flaky sea salt and coarse sugar for a sweet-salty mix?

-Hang around here long enough and you'll notice all our recipes are whole foods and healthy-ish.
-Meaning that even when we make something like a sweet treat we still opt for real ingredients that bring real nutrition.
+Hang around here long enough, and you’ll notice all our recipes are whole foods and healthy-ish, which means that even when we make something like a sweet treat, we still opt for real ingredients that bring real nutrition.

 This recipe was crafted as part of a partnership with California Prunes.
-They challenged us to share how to use prunes for a healthy swap and we immediately went to dessert!
-We like to have something with chocolate on the daily and whenever we can double down and not only tame our sweet tooth but also get real nutrition, we're all about it.
+They challenged us to share how to use prunes for a healthy swap, and we immediately went to dessert!
+We like to have something with chocolate daily, and whenever we can double down and not only tame our sweet tooth but also get real nutrition, we’re all about it.

 Want to cook this recipe at a later date?
 Pin it to your Pinterest account so you can access it when you need some cooking inspiration!